Legal

 • Moderation records: post flags, suspensions, and any blocks/mutes you set.

 You can export or delete your account directly from inside the app: go to Personal Safety → Your account & data.
 Export downloads a single JSON file with every record we hold about you.
-Delete is irreversible — it wipes your account, posts, comments, check-in timers, trusted contacts, push subscriptions, and live-share links in one transaction.
+Deleting your account immediately and permanently removes your account and all associated records — posts, comments, check-in timers, trusted contacts, push subscriptions, and live-share links — from our servers, and signs you out everywhere.
+The removal happens at once and is irreversible; there is no recovery window.
 If you can't access your account, use the contact path in Contact below and we'll process the request within 30 days.
 Local browser data is not part of the server-side account and can be cleared at any time from your browser settings.

 What we receive when you use the app (without an account)